The Birdwatcher's Guide to Mauritius

 This bird of prey forms part of the Falconidae family and is found in the southwestern plateau of Mauritius where they can be seen in forests, along the cliffs or in ravines.
 Considered to be the most distinct of the Indian Ocean kestrels, this gorgeous bird is a relatively small species that generally reaches between 26cm-30.5cm and weighs up to 250g, with the males being slightly smaller than the females.
 Interestingly, both the female and the male are very similar in appearance (except for the aforementioned difference) and they have characteristically short wings, long tails and legs with short talons.
 The upper body is a deep chestnut with black markings while the underside is a creamy white with dark sports.
 The last remaining raptor in Mauritius, it’s vital that these rare and exquisite birds are well looked after or they could risk being on the brink of extinction once more.

 The wonderfully exotic and incredibly rare pink pigeon is a type of pigeon found in the Columbidae family endemic to Mauritius.
-Much like the Mauritius kestrels, these wonderfully unique birds flirted with extinction in the 1990s (there were only 10 individuals of this species left in 1991) and remain incredibly rare today.
+Much like the Mauritius kestrels, these wonderfully unique birds came close to extinction in the 1990s (there were only 10 individuals of this species left in 1991) and remain incredibly rare today.
 Their survival today is due to the Mauritian Wildlife Foundation’s intensive conservation efforts.

 The echo parakeet, or Mauritius parakeet (Psittacula eques), is a vibrant, endemic parrot to Mauritius and is the last remaining species of Mascarene island parrots.
-These birds are sadly also endangered.
-This emerald green parrot is close both physically and in DNA to the rose-ringed parakeet, but boasts a lower-pitched call, shorter tail and deeper green coloured feathers than the latter, and are much rarer as well, only being found in the Black River Gorges area of Mauritius.
+Once critically endangered, this emerald green parrot is close both physically and in DNA to the rose-ringed parakeet, but boasts a lower-pitched call, shorter tail and deeper green coloured feathers than the latter, and are much rarer as well, only being found in the Black River Gorges area of Mauritius.
 The females and males differ in that the males have a marking that looks like a neck collar that the females don’t possess and red upper beaks, where the beak of the female bird is pitch black.
 This gorgeous parrots can grow up to 36cm in length and live on flowers, leaves and the fruit of both native and exotic plants.

 The absolutely stunning Mauritius olive white-eye joins the lists of both birds that are endemic to Mauritius and those that are endangered, and in the Mauritius olive white-eye’s case, critically so.
 The smallest of the Mauritian songbirds (and the least well known of them), the Mauritius olive white-eye is easily identified by the bright white circles around their eyes, a dull olive-green upper body with lighter underparts.
 Males and females look very similar and are small in build, reaching an average size of 10cm.
 These wonderful birds feed on nectar and small insects and can be found in the forested areas of Black River Gorges National Park and the Macchabée-Bel Ombre Biosphere Reserve.